-When a test case contains the set of interface functions that are described in this section, it may not contain the tet\testlist[] array that is described in the previous section.
+When a test case contains the set of interface functions that are described in this section, it should not contain the tet\testlist[] array that is described in the previous section.
+(If you provide the interface functions described in this section, any tet\testlist[] array will be ignored by the TCM.)